Marketing Strategy

 • Programming 101 for Marketers - Kapost shared this comprehensive list of which languages might be the most helpful for marketers.
 From Javascript to Python, they dive into the practical benefits of each.
 There are far more than the ones mentioned here, but it's a decent place to start.

 • Intro to Python from Moz - Python is a hot topic in the marketing world lately, and this recent Whiteboard Friday talks about how it can automate tasks, discover keyword opportunities, scrape websites, and more.
 Plus, the episode has a cute little python named Pumpkin to get you into the mood.
-(Personally, I would have named the python Monty).
+(Personally, I would have named the python Monty.)

 No matter what you choose to work on improving this year, remember there are other professionals out there tackling the same goals as you.
 Share resources, celebrate milestones, and ask for help if you need it.
-Often, it’s in your network that you will find the most motivation to reach your target.
+Often, it's in your network that you will find the most motivation to reach your target.
+For more tips on how to keep your New Year's resolutions or for digital marketing advice and services, contact WSI today.

 The Best Digital Marketing Insight and Advice